 Section 1: General

 The function and influence of the Society depend upon the wisdom with which members are elected.
-Candidates are selected as nominees for membership of a chapter as medical students, residents or fellows, faculty, and alumni/alumnae not currently members of that faculty of medicine.
-Individual chapters shall establish procedures to apply the national criteria for nomination of new members.
-All members of the chapter are eligible to vote for nominees at a meeting of members convened for that purpose or by mail.
+Candidates are selected as nominees for membership of a Chapter as medical students, residents, fellows, faculty, or alumni/alumnae.
+Individual schools/Chapters shall establish procedures to apply the national criteria for nomination of new members.
+All members of the Chapter are eligible to vote for nominees at a meeting of members convened for that purpose or by mail.
 Selection as a nominee shall require a majority vote of those in attendance.
-Once nominated, election to membership in AΩA will occur when the nominee registers online and submits dues payment for the first year.
+Once nominated, election to membership in AΩA will occur when the nominee registers online with the national office and the first year dues have been paid.
 This does not apply to those elected by the Board as honorary members.

-No candidate shall be denied election because of race, color, creed, ethnic origin, age, gender, or any other characteristic prohibited by the Equal Opportunity and Affirmative Action laws of a state, province, territory, or nation.
+No candidate shall be denied election because of age; race; color; ethnicity; religion; national origin; sex; pregnancy status; gender identity or expression; sexual orientation; physical or mental disability; marital, civil union or domestic partnership status; veteran status; socioeconomic status; or any other characteristic protected by the Equal Opportunity and Affirmative Action laws of a state, province, territory, or nation.

 Self-nomination will not be considered for any category of membership.

 A.) General guidelines for eligibility and election: Each school will identify students who, based on merit, demonstrate the characteristics of becoming excellent physicians and are aligned with AOA’s mission and values and the school’s determination; these students shall be considered as eligible for nomination for election (see section 2c).

 The characteristics of excellent physicianship will be identified by each school; examples include trustworthiness, character, caring, knowledge, scholarship, proficiency in the doctor-patient relationship, leadership, compassion, empathy, altruism, and servant leadership.